Unambiguous Buchi is weak: Introduction

+There exist two estimates on descriptive complexity of unambiguous languages.
+Firstly, a result of Hummel~\cite{hummel_gandalf} shows that unambiguous languages are topologically harder than deterministic ones, see Figure~\ref{fig:szczepan-example}.
+Secondly, Finkel and Simonnet~\cite{finkel_borel} proved using the Lusin-Souslin Theorem~\cite[Theorem~15.1]{kechris_descriptive} from descriptive set theory, that any language recognised by an unambiguous B\"uchi automaton must be Borel.

+Our theorem involves not only a set-theoretical argument but also an automata construction encapsulated by the algorithm \textsc{Transformation}.
+Our result also gives a stronger information about the descriptive complexity, since (1) it is an open problem whether for a given regular Borel language of infinite trees does exist a weak alternating automaton accepting this language, (2) our \textsc{Transformation} algorithm works for arbitrary parities and it is not clear how to generalize the set-theoretical method of Finkel and Simonnet~\cite{finkel_borel} beyond B\"uchi automata.

+The Lusin-Souslin Theorem used in~\cite{finkel_borel} says that if $\fun{f}{X}{Y}$ is injective and Borel then the image $f[X]$ is Borel in $Y$.
+The proof of this theorem is based on the Lusin Separation Theorem~\cite[Theorem~14.7]{kechris_descriptive}.
+These theorems are set-theoretical in nature and the result in this work can be considered as an automata-theoretic counterpart of the Lusin-Suslin theorem.
+As a sub-procedure in the algorithm \textsc{Transformation} we use an algorithm \textsc{Separation} from~\cite{arnold_separation}, which itself is an automata-theoretic counterpart of the Lusin Separation Theorem.

 To the authors' best knowledge this is the first work where it is shown how to use the fact that a given automaton is unambiguous to derive upper bounds on the parity index of the recognised language.
-Therefore, this work should be treated as a first step towards descriptive complexity bounds for unambiguous languages, and generally a better understanding of them.
+Therefore, this work should be treated as a first step towards descriptive complexity bounds for unambiguous languages, and generally better understanding of this class of automata.

-One should note that in the main result of this work the unambiguous-and-B\"uchi assumptions are put on one automaton.
-It is still possible for a regular tree language to be both: recognised by an unambiguous automaton and by some (other) B\"uchi automaton.
-An example of such a language is the $H$-language proposed in~\cite{hummel_gandalf}: ,,exists a branch containing only $a$'s and turning infinitely many times right''.